andreluza/TraitDisparity/README.md

 Fig. S4.9.
 Map of null (random shuffling of species in trait matrix) and simulated disparity values (using the BM model of evolution to simulate multivariate trait datasets).
 The legend is common to all maps.
-Results produced by using the dataset of species in the consensus tree.
+Results for the 285 species present in the consensus tree.

     ##                  RAO_OBS.med_nulo     obsBM
     ## RAO_OBS.med_nulo        1.0000000 0.8845862